 Property inspections are important.
-Tenants and landlords should check the condition of the property together at the start of the tenancy, to avoid problems later.
+Tenants and landlords should check the property together at the start of a tenancy to avoid problems later on.

-The residential tenancy agreement includes a form for a property inspection report.
-This form asks you to record the condition of various areas of the property and list any furniture or other chattels.
+The residential tenancy agreement template includes the property inspection report.
+This form asks you to record the condition of the rental property and list any furniture or items that are included.

-When the tenancy finishes, use the property inspection report to check that the property hasn’t been damaged.
-A tenant can’t be blamed for any damage that was written down when the tenancy started.
-Also, any new damage is easily identified.
+When the tenancy ends, use the report to check that the property hasn’t been damaged.
+Any new damage can be identified by comparing it against the initial report.
+A tenant can’t be blamed for any damage that was recorded when the tenancy started.

-Damage may be discovered by the tenant or the landlord after the initial inspection or the final day of the tenancy.
-It is important that evidence e.g. photos are provided to show the damage.
-The landlord or the tenant should advise the other immediately of the discovery and request it be attached to the inspection report.
-A 14-day Notice to remedy may be issued either by the landlord or the tenant to remedy the problem.
+Damage can be discovered after the initial inspection or after the end of the tenancy.
+It is important that there is evidence to show the damage, eg. photos.
+You should tell the other person about the damage as soon as possible, and ask for it to be added to the report.
+A 14-day notice to remedy may be issued either by the landlord or the tenant to help fix any problems.